SepidehRafiei/portfolio-1/README.md

-# Ebraheem Alhetari - Full-Stack Developer Portfolio
+# Sepideh Rafiei- Full-Stack Developer Portfolio

 ### Enjoying my project?
 Please show your appreciation by starring it on GitHub! ⭐

 Welcome to my portfolio!
-I'm **Ebraheem Alhetari**, a full-stack developer and freelancer with a passion for creating immersive web experiences.
+I'm **Sepideh Rafieihetari**, a full-stack developer and freelancer with a passion for creating immersive web experiences.
 Specializing in **Vue.js**, **GSAP** animations, and **Tailwind CSS**, I craft elegant, responsive, and fully animated websites.

 ## 📜 Important Note